smpio/kubernator/README.md

 [![GitHub closed pull requests](https://img.shields.io/github/issues-pr-closed/smpio/kubernator.svg)](https://github.com/smpio/kubernator)
 [![GitHub license](https://img.shields.io/github/license/smpio/kubernator.svg)](https://github.com/smpio/kubernator/blob/master/LICENSE)

-In contrast to high-level [Kubernates dashboard](https://github.com/kubernetes/dashboard) *Kubernator* gives you low-level view and control of a cluster.
-It is entirely client-side app and it doesn't require any backend except Kubernetes apiserver itself.
+In contrast to high-level [Kubernetes dashboard](https://github.com/kubernetes/dashboard) `Kubernator` provides a low-level view and control of a cluster.
+As an entirely client-side app, it doesn't require any backend except Kubernetes API server itself.

 Kubernator gives you a clean view on *all* objects in your cluster with ability to edit, resolve conflicts and create new objects.

-Since Kubernator is client-side only (like `kubectl`), it respects cluster access control.
+Since Kubernator is client-side only (like `kubectl`), it respects cluster's access control.

 ![Catalog: Overview](screenshots/catalog-overview.png)